Skip to content

 The popularity of blended Scotch whisky is evident: bottled blends accounted for 59% of value exports in 2022 (£3670m), an increase of 43% on 2021.

 While globally recognised brands such as Johnnie Walker, Chivas Regal, Famous Grouse and Grants may dominate the blended scotch category internationally, there are a growing number of award-winning smaller blending companies such as Compass Box, Boutique-y Whisky, North Star Spirits and so on.
-Then there are the long established and respected blending houses such as Thompson Bros, Ian MacLeod and Douglas Laing to name a few.
+Then there are the long established and respected blending houses such as Ian MacLeod and Douglas Laing to name a few.

 So, while in some cases blended Scotch may provide a more competitive price point, a quality blend will show no compromise on Scotch whisky flavour.